apecloud/examples/aigc/README.md

 ### development
 run `kbcli cluster create --cluster-definition ggml` to create a cluster for development, it only requires cpu to start llm service, and can work on the laptop.

 notes: ggml is a quantized LLM model, and even though it has been quantized, it still puts some strain on running smoothly in a regular laptop's Docker environment.
-We recommend choosing an appropriate cloud environment for the large model
+It could be really slow, because no gpu accelerate in it, we recommend choose ggml only for development use.

 ## Demo in Jupyter application
 In addition, KubeBlocks also provides Jupyter application that support most AIGC libraries, including llama-index,lang-chain,transform, and more.
 You can start developing and debugging your AIGC demo in your Kubernetes environment with simple commands.